MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportlogsystemevent.md

 </dl>
 </td>
 <td width="60%">
-The call was made at IRQL &gt; DISPATCH_LEVEL.
+The call was made at IRQL > DISPATCH_LEVEL.

 </td>
 </tr>